yig/graphics662-curves/README.md

 You can debug the tester binary by running `build-dir/test/evaluate` in your debugger.

 You can debug the GUI, too.
 After you open the web page, the browser will connect via websocket to `websocketd`, which will launch the `serve/CurveJSONServer` binary.
 Then you can attach to the `CurveJSONServer` process in your debugger.
+If this doesn't work for you, try the `BUILTIN_WEBSOCKET_SERVER` approach.

+If you are using the optional `BUILTIN_WEBSOCKET_SERVER`, then you can directly launch the `CurveWSServer` target in your debugger.

 Supposedly, you can [debug WebAssembly directly in Chrome](https://developer.chrome.com/docs/devtools/wasm/).
 Let me know if this works for you.